-GIS skills are also widely applicable to a number of other disciplines that may intersect with emergency management, including but not limited to environmental sciences and security, homeland security, forestry management, medicine and health, government, transportation, social services, water resources and more.
+These skills are also widely applicable to a number of industries that use GIS and may intersect with emergency management.
+They include but are not limited to environmental sciences and security, homeland security, forestry management, medicine and health, government, transportation, social services, water resources and more.
 Frequently, candidates for these types of positions excel in dynamic roles where chaos may be a part of jobs that revolve around risk mitigation, threat response and disaster planning.

 Other key skills for people interested in pursuing an education and career in GIS include analytical and critical thinking, project management, expertise in spatial modeling, data processing programming, communication and leadership.